sagemath/trac_to_gh/Issue 3470.md

 # Issue 3470: [with spkg; needs review] add pyprocessing (=multiproccessing) to sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3470

 Original creator: was